Senior Living in 2022 and Beyond: Green Living Is The Place To Be

 Green living is moving into senior living communities, and it’s bringing new residents and cost savings with it.
 From infrastructure innovations to practice changes, communities are embracing renewable energy and ways to reduce reliance on traditional fossil fuels and the costs that go with them.

-Most recently, Westminster, a senior living community in Austin that Pi designed, partnered with Freedom Solar to install the largest-ever senior living solar energy array in Texas.
+Most recently, Westminster, a senior living community in Austin that Pi designed, partnered with solar panel company Freedom Solar to install the largest-ever senior living solar energy array in Texas.
 “The people at Westminster are forward-thinking in terms of sustainability and reducing their carbon footprint,” said Freedom Solar CEO Bret Biggart.

 Sustainability Practices for Senior Living Communities

 Solar panel installation is just one innovation catching on in senior living.
 Others include:

 In a senior living community (or even a building), this generally involves a fully-realized system combining water capture, holding tanks, filtration systems, and pressurized water provided through pumps or a gravity tank.